aleibl/oxi-doc-md/pkginst-oliwel.md

 The packages feature a new (internal) certification interface, therefore there are some limitations:

-* You can use only PKCS10 or server side key generation in CSRs

-* LDAP publication is not working (will follow soon)
+* LDAP publication is working but needs some manual interaction (relies on the new workflow engine which is still under development)

 * SCEP suport is currently under redesign and has not been migrated yet.